MathieuSnd2/ethglobal25/readme.md

 Our solution is to aggregate these yield opportunities into higher-level aggregator vaults: we called Meta-Vaults.

+A currator has a high level strategy, e.g. 30% staking on Vault A, 20% lending on Vault B and 50% liquidity providing on vault C.
+Meta-Vaults enable them to use a Factory to deploy a decentralized vault and leverage their own strategy, in exchange for a fee.
+These vaults could be used for arbitraging or even market making.

+If used broadly, it would benefit the entire eco-system to bring more liquidity and forward it to all sides of DeFi.

 ### Technical details

-A manager has a high level strategy, e.g. 30% staking on Vault A, 20% lending on Vault B and 50% liquidity providing on vault C.
-Meta-Vaults enable them to use a factory to deploy a decentralized vault and leverage their own strategy, in to the meta vaults as well as addresses of ERC4626 middlewares.

-- The main contract works with the Meta-Vault Token (MVT)
-- No on-chain rebalancing.
-- When receiving liquidity, the liquidity is distributed to the middlewares using the weight of current liquidity.

 At any time, the meta-vault has the following assets and liabilities: